deepchainde/deepchainde.github.io/_posts/2018-09-13-business-area-updated.markdown

 For the second business area **enterprise digitalization**, we will provide individual consulting and development service for small and medium enterprises to optimally digitalize their business processes with state-of-the-art IT technology.

 The website is also updated accordingly with four pictures from Unsplash.
-Thanks to the owners for providing these amating picturers for free usage: chuttersnap, rawpixel, American Public Power Association, and Markus Spiske.
+Thanks to the owners for providing these amazing pictures for free usage: chuttersnap, rawpixel, American Public Power Association, and Markus Spiske.